hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 ```

 Block Level Issues with Switch Statements

+Each case statement is **not a block**.
+We make a statement block by wrapping in braces.

 ```js
 //we get identifier already been declared error from this implementation let id = 2;